emitapp/extra-sites/README.md

 washer-site: site that cleans Mailchimp template HTML for use by our Sendy instance.
 Not indexed by google.

+accounts-site: Used to manage things like user email verification.
+Not indexed by google.

 `firebase deploy --only hosting:TARGET_NAME	`